LIFE STORY

 He claimed to want to reform the LDP old-boy faction system.
 But he seemed mainly concerned with settling old LDP and bureaucratic scores.

-That major bureaucratic evil – the amakudari system – remained fairly intact during his long regime, as did quite a few tokushu hojin – wasteful special bureaucratic agencies.
+That major bureaucratic evil , the amakudari or ‘descent from heaven’ system – the the corrupt practice whereby Japanese senior bureaucrats could retire to high-profile positions in the private and public sectors – remained fairly intact during his long regime, as did quite a few tokushu hojin – wasteful special bureaucratic agencies.

 His disastrous policy of cutting public works into a severe economic recession seemed aimed mainly at castrating the powerful Tanaka Kakuei faction in the LDP.